Suspect in U.S. ricin letter threat obsessed by Elvis, body parts

 Gates is a freelance journalist who works for Reuters.

-Curtis was taken into custody Wednesday at his home in Corinth, Mississippi, about 50 miles north of Tupelo, the birthplace of Elvis Presley.
+Curtis was taken into custody on Wednesday at his home in Corinth, Mississippi, about 50 miles (80 km) north of Tupelo, the birthplace of Elvis Presley.

 Wicker, a Mississippi Republican, told Roll Call newspaper he had met Curtis.
 "He entertained at a party my wife and I helped give for a young couple that were getting married," the senator said.